Before we embark on the next phase of our adventure, Sue looks back on the Tom Baker years…

 Sue: That’s easy.
 The Black Guardian.
 The Master is bloody useless.
 He’d probably have to ask for the Doctor’s help.
 The Black Guardian is much more frightening, even though he hasn’t actually done anything yet.
 I’d rather have **** all than a **** up.

 Me: Thanks for that.
-OK, Si Hart want to know: “If you had to go for a drink with any of Tom’s companions, who would you choose?”
+Okay, Si Hart want to know: “If you had to go for a drink with any of Tom’s companions, who would you choose?”

 Me: Moving swiftly on, James P. Quick…